Access a biobank in Sweden

 2. Apply for approval from The Swedish Ethical Review Authority.

-– For single-centre studies, use Application form L1 – access to test samples for research
+– For single-centre studies or studies including existing samples, use Application form L1 – access to test samples for research

 – The following appendices may also be required: